robcrock/lift-logs/README.md

 TODO:
-[] Use the user id from Clerk as the ID for the lifts
+[x] Use the user id from Clerk as the ID for the lifts [ ] Create an add lift form with React Server Actions